cardillan/mindcode/doc/syntax/SYNTAX.markdown

 ```

 > [!NOTE]
 > Mlog keywords are prepended with a colon in Mindcode, but appear without the colon in mlog.
-On the other hand, names of local variables in Mindcode are prepended with a colon in mlog.
+On the other hand, names of local variables in Mindcode have no prefix, but are prepended with a colon in mlog.
 This might make it confusing at first when comparing emitted mlog code to the Mindcode source.
 Using an mlog syntax highlighter, such as [mlogls](https://github.com/JeanJPNM/mlogls), might help.

 Mlog keywords can appear in these contexts in Mindcode: